Frequently Asked Questions: Research Set-Aside Program

 The recommended proposals are also reviewed by a regulatory review panel from GARFO to ensure that projects will comply with all federal environmental regulations, and to identify vessel permitting needs.
 This review considers the potential environmental impacts of a proposed project, as required by the National Environmental Policy Act (NEPA), and Endangered Species Act, for example, and identifies permitting needs for projects that may need waivers from fishing regulations.
 This review may require the applicant to provide additional information that will address questions or support impact analyses.

-Indirect costs are the costs incurred by an organization that are not readily identifiable with a particular project or program but are nevertheless necessary to the operation of the organization and the performance of its programs.
+Indirect costs are those that are not readily identifiable as associated with a particular project or program but are nevertheless necessary to the operation of the organization and the performance of its programs.
 The costs of operating and maintaining facilities, depreciation, and administrative salaries, are examples of the types of costs that are usually treated as indirect costs.

-There is no indirect cost rate cap for the RSA program.
-If an established indirect cost rate is granted to the awarded agency by the Office of Management and Budget (OMB) then NOAA is required by Federal law to use the approved cost rate.
+No. There is no indirect cost rate cap for the RSA program.
+If an established indirect cost rate is granted to the awarded agency by the Office of Management and Budgetm then NOAA is required by federal law to accept the approved cost rate.